rsyncOSX/RsyncOSXdocs/content/post/Intro.md

 There are a couple of short YouTube videos of RsyncOSX:

 - [getting](https://youtu.be/MrT8NzdF9dE) RsyncOSX and installing it
-  - the video also shows how to create the two local ssh certificates for password less logins to remote server
+  - the video also shows how to create the two local ssh certificates for passwordless logins to remote server
 - adding and executing the [first backup](https://youtu.be/8oe1lKgiDx8)